Calculating Signal Booster Coverage Area

-To calculate the estimated coverage area of a building cellular repeater, 4 pieces of information is required:
+To calculate the estimated coverage area of a building cellular repeater system, a minimum of 4 pieces of information is required:

 1. Cellular Frequency your device is receiving from your service provider at your location.